Roboron3042/Cyberpunk-Neon/README.md

 ### ZSH

 Those cool prompts I have are a ZSH theme.
-Assuming you already installed ZSH and the [powerlevel9K](https://github.com/bhilburn/powerlevel9k) theme for it, you only have to copy the contents of the powerlevel9k file into your ~/.zsh
+Assuming you already installed ZSH and the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme for it, you only have to copy the contents of the powerlevel9k file into your ~/.zshrc

+Note: powerlevel10k config is retrocompatible with powerlevel9k syntax.
+You just need to tell ZSH to use the powerlevel10k theme before adding the content of the powerlevel9k file.
+If you, like me, have installed the theme via [Archlinux User Repository](https://aur.archlinux.org/packages/zsh-theme-powerlevel10k-git/), that means you have to add `source /usr/share/zsh-theme-powerlevel10k/powerlevel10k.zsh-theme` to your ~/.zshrc

 ## CSS Themes